Educational services to help you make better money decisions.

 But the first thing I want to share with you is a secret about myself.

-When I do anything in life, I go all out, and money is no exception.
+When I do anything in life, I put 100% of myself into it, and money is no exception.
 As a boy, I read Money Magazine constantly.
 I wanted to learn everything I could about money.
 I loved the “Ask the Expert” section the most.
 For some reason, I figured out early that I was going to need money in life, and I wanted to be prepared!

 So it wasn’t a surprise when I started a career as an advisor, not long after college.
-I had started a career in Corporate America that I thought was going to be my meal ticket, and within a year I realized…I hated it.
+I had started a career in Corporate Oil & Gas that I thought was going to be my meal ticket, and within a year I realized…I hated it.

 It wasn’t me.
 I wanted to push myself, take risks, and experience the rewards.
 That’s when it dawned on me.
 I could do all of those things by helping people with something that came naturally to me after all those years…their money!

 Pretty soon, I realized I’d made the right decision.
 I loved it!
-Within a couple of years, my income had skyrocketed and I was just getting started.
+Within a couple of years, my income grew substantially and I was just getting started.
 I married my college sweetheart, bought a house, had a daughter.
 Everything was great.

 Except it wasn’t.